USDA-ARS-NWRC/awsm_test_cases/README.md

 # AWSM Test Cases
 This repository contains instructions for installing the Docker container of AWSM and running short test cases.
 The instructions involve installing the supporting software and the AWSM system.
 The test cases include three model tests:
-1. Tuolumne River Basin three day run during WY 2016, which includes an lidar snow depth update from the Airborne Snow Observatory
+1. Reynolds Mountain East in the Reynolds Creek Experimental Watershed for the entire WY 2006 with wind redistribution of precipitation
-2. Boise River Basin three month run during WY 2017 during a historic snowmelt event
+2. Boise River Basin three month simulation during WY 2017 for a historic snowmelt event
-3. Reynolds Mountain East in the Reynolds Creek Experimental Watershed for the entire WY 2006 with wind redistribution of precipitation
+3. Tuolumne River Basin two day simulation during WY 2016, which includes an lidar snow depth update from Airborne Snow Observatory

 ## Table of contents
 - [AWSM Test Cases](#awsm-test-cases)